XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Is Interactive Brokers regulated in CA?

-Yes, Interactive Brokers is fully regulated in Canada.
-The platform operates under IIROC oversight and is a member of the Canadian Investor Protection Fund (CIPF), offering regulatory protection for Canadian users and meeting the highest compliance standards.
+Interactive Brokers is fully regulated in Canada through IIROC (Investment Industry Regulatory Organization of Canada) and is a member of the Canadian Investor Protection Fund (CIPF), ensuring client asset protection and regulatory compliance for Canadian residents.

 What is the minimum deposit on Interactive Brokers?